How to go Trekking Mountain Gorillas in Uganda

 So If you ever get the chance or are already planning your trip, just go to Uganda.
 It is also cheaper than Rwanda and safer than the Congo.
 For a first trip that makes it an easy choice.

-While it is for sure one of the more expensive trip activity you can undertake, it is well worth it.
-For a long time You would have planned to come here and to have the dream finally come true and well exceeding the expectations.
+While it is for sure one of the more expensive trip activities you can undertake, it is well worth it.
+For a long time, You would have planned to come here and to have the dream finally come true and well exceed expectations.